danbarnes/danbarnes.github.io/songs/2006-songs.markdown

 date: 2006
 ---

-Here's a Texas song trilogy that I wrote with my friend, Brad Dunse (braddunsemusic.com).
+Here's a Texas song trilogy that I wrote with my friend, <a href=http://www.braddunsemusic.com>Brad Dunse</a>.<br>
+I'll get some recordings linked here eventually.<br>
+All copyright 2007 Dan Barnes and Brad Dunse<br>

 Standing On The Shoulders Of Texas<br>